mnemnion/JLpeg.jl/docs/src/index.md

 ```

 The operators introduce a pattern 'context', where any `a <op> b` combination where
-`a` or `b` is a Pattern will attempt to cast the other argument to a Pattern.
+`a` or `b` is a Pattern will attempt to cast the other argument to a Pattern when
-Generally, a `MethodError` may be repaired by using `P` on the left side of the the
+appropriate.
+Generally, a `MethodError` may be repaired by using `P` on the left
-operator, although we can't guarantee that other method overloads for those operators
+side of the the operator, although we can't guarantee that other method overloads for
-might apply.
-Notably, `*` is used for concatenation of strings; , although in the
+those operators might apply.
+Notably, `*` is used for concatenation of strings,
-JLpeg context, `P"abc" * P"123"` is in fact the same as `P("abc" * "123")`.
+although in the JLpeg context, `P"abc" * P"123"` is in fact the same as `P("abc" *
+"123")`.

 This UI is adequate for light work, but the [macros](#Rules-and-Grammars) discussed
 later are cleaner to work with, defined such that `P` should never be necessary,